Madman10K/Madman10K/ReadmeLonger.md

 ## Frameworks
 Discord.js, DiscordRP for C++, DiscordGameSDK for C++, Flutter
 ## Game Engines
-Unreal Engine 4 from 4.18, a little bit of unity and GoDot,
+Unreal Engine since 4.18, a little bit of unity and GoDot,
 ## Graphics APIs
 Vulkan, OpenGL, GLSL for Vulkan, GLSL for OpenGL, limited knowledge of DirectX11 and HLSL
 ## Libraries